 You should get a comprehensive eye check up from an eye specialist at least once every year.
 This is because diabetes increases the chances of eye complications such as glaucoma and diabetic retinopathy.
 These complications can result in blindness if they are not treated on time.

 Exercise should become a necessary part of your daily routine.
 It can help you to maintain your weight as well as your blood sugar levels.
 Furthermore, exercise also helps to reduce blood cholesterol levels while lowering your chances of suffering a stroke.
 Keeping fit will also help you to have a lot more energy, and it will help your joints to remain flexible.
 Some of the recommended activities for diabetics include walking, dancing and swimming.
-You can also try a yoga system recommended by the yogaburnreview.co website.

 Diabetes usually requires a lifestyle change that involves a bit of sacrifice and effort.
 However, individuals who follow these tips will be able to manage the condition so that they can live a long and healthy life.
+Diet also affects your health, click on the link to find out more on what kind of food to avoid for diabetes.